Ron Paul 2008 presidential campaign: Fourth quarter 2007

 Paul participated in an October 9 debate sponsored by CNBC, The Wall Street Journal, and the University of Michigan–Dearborn.
 The debate aired on MSNBC at 9 pm ET.
 Paul fielded several questions relating to economic issues, warning that "as long as we live beyond our means, we are destined to live beneath our means".
 As in previous debates, he also addressed monetary theory.

 The Republican Jewish Coalition candidates' forum on October 16, 2007, did not invite Paul due to "time only for leading candidates" and his "record of consistently voting against assistance to Israel and his criticisms of the pro-Israel lobby", according to sources close to the RJC.

 Paul appeared in a 90-minute October 21 debate in Orlando, Florida sponsored by Fox News, winning an informal "cell phone" vote, but drawing jeers during the debate for advocating non-interventionist foreign policy.

 Paul participated in the November 28 Republican CNN-YouTube Presidential Debate in St. Petersburg, Florida alongside seven other candidates.
-He obtained less than 8 minutes of time, and wasn't addressed with a question until the second half-hour.
+He obtained less than 8 minutes of time, and was not addressed with a question until the second half-hour.
 Paul debated John McCain on the merits of isolationism versus non-intervention.
 Paul won a CNN online "scorecard" with 51% of the vote; two of three CNN analysts stated that he had a "disappointing" performance, but the other argued that Paul "came off very direct and clear" and "stood out the most".

 Paul participated in the December 9 GOP debate hosted by Spanish-speaking television network Univision at the University of Miami, alongside seven other candidates.

 Sponsored by The Des Moines Register newspaper and Iowa Public Television, the December 12 debate among nine Republican candidates was broadcast live on the statewide television network and re-broadcast later.
 It was available to all PBS stations, and was the last debate before the Iowa caucuses, January 3, 2008.